fumiyasac/handMadeCalendarAdvance/README.md

 + 2016/12/29:

-This library is currently responding about CocoaPods / Cathage install.
-We can use this library with Manually.
-Copy all the files in CalculateCalendarLogic/CalculateCalendarLogic.swift file into your project.
+This library is currently responding about Cathage install.
+We can use this library with Manually or CocoaPods.
 I'm sorry to trouble you.

 ### Description